plutoshe/blog-theme/assets/content/blogs/strata/content.md

 ####The code algorithm
 <img src="/assets/content/blogs/strata/cover1.png"  style="margin:auto"/>

-This algorithm mainly use the mind to control the major color of the block to decide the information.
-If you have more interest, free to check the paper.
+This algorithm mainly uses the mind to control the primary color of the block to decide the information, and if you have more interest, free to check the paper.

 ####The encoding interface
 <img src="/assets/content/blogs/strata/01_o.jpg" width="50%" height="50%" style="margin:auto"/><img src="/assets/content/blogs/strata/02_o.jpg"  style="margin:auto"/><img src="/assets/content/blogs/strata/2_o.jpg" width="50%" height="50%" style="margin:auto"/>

-For different test requirements, this tool could generate images for special test, including images for exposure test, images for extrem test, etc.
+For different test requirements, this tool could generate images for particular tests, including pictures for exposure test, images for extreme test, etc.

 ####The decoding intreface
 #####Advancement for correcting info
 <img src="/assets/content/blogs/strata/01.jpg" width="50%" height="50%" style="margin:auto"/>

-The major two equipments to correct the mistakes are the division algorithm in gray value and the error correction algorithms.
+The primary two methods to correct the mistakes are the division algorithm in gray value and the error correction algorithms.
 This tool supports interfaces to embed these two parts.
 And we mainly use the Reed Solomon as our error correction algorithm.

 #####Data Analysis
-This tool generates different data for post-process in matlab, including error rates based on layers, error rates for different algorithms, gray value distribution, etc.
+This tool generates different data for post-process in Matlab, including error rates based on layers, error rates for different algorithms, gray value distribution, etc.

 <img src="/assets/content/blogs/strata/wrong.jpg" width="50%" height="50%" style="margin:auto"/>

-In addition, the detailed errors appearing in the origin image will illustrated, which could assist researchers easily identify the problems of the alogrithm.
+Also, the detailed errors appearing in the original image will be illustrated, which could assist researchers quickly identify the problems of the algorithm.